Forcepoint/fp-pta-host-template-centos-7-test/README.md

 Once you've got your pta-controller Jenkins system setup, you'll want to run this job through Jenkins itself.

-1. Be sure you create all of the credential objects referred to in the Jenkinsfile.
+* Be sure you create all of the credential objects referred to in the Jenkinsfile.

-2. At the bottom of the Jenkinsfile, ensure you change the email address to your PTA administrator's address so they get failure notifications.
+* At the bottom of the Jenkinsfile, ensure you change the email address to your PTA administrator's address so they get failure notifications.

+* The last stage in the Jenkinsfile runs another job TestSystems.
+The idea is that this job sets up test systems based upon this template.
+With the automatic reprovisioning by Terraform, you're ensured to catch any issues early on that would appear from conflicts between your ansible roles, terraform setup within VMware, and the base operating system packages.
+When you're in the middle of recreating a production VM with PTA, the last thing you want is to find out that your base template is borked somehow.
+This is one of the best things about PTA - recreating your test applications weekly and detecting issues early.

-Also, once you have an Artifactory server setup and the yum repos that CentOS added as remotes, you should modify the Jenkinsfile to set the default value of the PACKER_ARTIFACTORY_DNS parameter to your Artifactory instance.
+* Also, once you have an Artifactory server setup and the yum repos that CentOS added as remotes, you should modify the Jenkinsfile to set the default value of the PACKER_ARTIFACTORY_DNS parameter to your Artifactory instance.